cowiety/energy-forecast/README.md

 # QMIND Energy Demand Forecasting
-In this project, we will use statistical methods and neural networks to predict the electricity demand of Ontario's grid.
-We use autocorrelation and external variables such as weather and a holidays calendar
+In this project, we will use statistical methods and recursive neural networks to predict the electricity demand of Ontario's grid.
+We use autocorrelation and external datasets such as hourly weather, holiday calendar and historical demand.